Peugeot 5008 review - Practicality, comfort and boot space

 In this review

-- 1Peugeot 5008 reviewThe Peugeot 5008 takes the SUV looks of the smaller 3008 and adds more space and a third row of seats
+- 1Peugeot 5008 reviewThe Peugeot 5008 is a stylish family SUV, with good practicality and space and a third row of seats

 - 2Engines, performance and driveThe 5008 is comfortable and decent to drive, with punchy petrol and diesel engines

-- 5Practicality, comfort and boot space - currently readingPlenty of space inside, but visibility isn’t great
+- 5Practicality, comfort and boot space - currently readingThe 5008 offers plenty of space inside, but visibility isn’t great